gjavier21/mockmind-method/revival/README.md

 4. Add Footnote Metadata At the end of the scroll:

-5.Submit via PR Ritual
+5. Submit via PR Ritual
 - Title includes “Revival”
 - PR comment affirms cadence continuity
 - Reviewers confirm tone protection before merge

+---

 - 🔒 Revival Ethics
 Contributors must:

-Preserve original cadence
+- Preserve original cadence

-Retain scrollskin clauses
+- Retain scrollskin clauses

-Avoid overwriting author presence
+- Avoid overwriting author presence

-Reflect on why tone deserves revival
+- Reflect on why tone deserves revival
 Not all deprecated files should return.
 Only those that still hum.

+---

 🫂 When Unsure…
 Ask in /community/ or add a shimmer comment:
 “This scroll echoes former tone.
 Would revival serve presence or ego?”
 Glowline listens before resurrecting.

+---

 🪶 Closing Invocation
 Revival is not restoration.
 It is memory returned with breath.